api-bureau/bullhorn-api/README.md

-# Sportmonks Api
+# Bullhorn API
-The purpose of this project is to help you exploring Sportmonks APIs and speed up your Sportmonks APIs C# and .NET Core implementation.
+The purpose of this project is to help you exploring Bullhorn APIs and speed up your Bullhorn APIs C# and .NET Core implementation.

+## Bullhorn Entity Updates
+ **Important!** Make sure you update only a field you want to update.
+Do not use Dtos with multiple fields which are not going to be updated because Bullhorn entity will be overwritten with defaults.

 ## Contributors
 This project adheres following guidelines.